POD reduced order modeling for evolution equations utilizing arbitrary finite element discretizations: Numerical Realization and Examples

 and $c^0 = c_0$.
+According to \eqref{CH-weak-abstract}, here it is $V=\{v \in H^1(\Omega), \frac{1}{|\Omega|} \int_\Omega v dx = 0\}$.
 Note that the free energy function $W$ is split into a convex part $W_+$ and a concave part $W_-$, such that $W = W_+ + W_-$ and $W'_+$ is treated implicitly with respect to time and $W'_-$ is treated explicitly with respect to time.
 This leads to an unconditionally energy stable time marching scheme, compare \cite{Eyr98}.
-The system \eqref{CH_num} is discretized in space utiziling piecewise linear and continuous finite elements and solved using a semi-smooth Newton method.\\
+The system \eqref{CH_num} is discretized in space utilizing piecewise linear and continuous finite elements and solved using a semi-smooth Newton method.\\

 Figures \ref{fig:CH_adapt_sim} shows the phase field (left) and the chemical potential (right) for the finite element simulation utilizing adaptive meshes.
 The initial condition $c_0$ is transported horizontally with constant velocity.\\